 Hospital Bag Essentials for First-Time Parents

-Guest post by Josh Moore of Diaperdads.org
+Guest article written by Josh Moore of Diaperdads.org

 Becoming a first-time parent is an experience that is incomparable to anything else as you come face to face with the precious little gift that is a newborn.
 That said, you ideally want to be as prepared as possible for your little one’s arrival so that you can really cherish the moment when the time comes.
 For starters, that means optimizing your home for as much relaxation and positivity as possible so that you can keep your stress levels at a minimum.
 But that also means having everything packed and ready for when the big day arrives.
 Here are some tips from 50 is the New Mommy to help you make sure you have your bases covered.